 The calendar says it is still warm.
 Your skin signals may already be telling a different story — one that shows up in your scores before you feel the chill.

 In Australia, the move from late summer into autumn is gradual.
 Temperatures drop a few degrees.
 Humidity edges down.
 Indoor heating begins cycling on.
 These are small changes in isolation.
 But when they happen together, over a span of weeks, they tend to show up in how skin looks and feels.
+A cohort study that measured the same women across four seasons found that stratum corneum hydration dropped and transepidermal water loss rose noticeably in cooler months — barrier function was measurably different by winter even when the weather shift felt gradual (Yang et al., 2020).

 Most people register the obvious signs.
 Lips feel drier.
 Skin looks a little dull in the morning.